akamai/terraform-provider-akamai/docs/guides/get_started_property.md

 ---
 layout: "akamai"
-page_title: "Akamai: Get Started with Property Management"
+page_title: "Akamai: Get Started with Property Provisioning"
 description: |-
-  Get Started with Akamai Property Management using Terraform
+  Get Started with Akamai Property Provisioning using Terraform
 ---

 # Get Started with the Provisioning Module